a-holm/MachinelearningAlgorithms/README.md

   * `regularLinearRegression.py` - The algorithm coded with Scikit-learn (python library for machine learning).

 ### **_supportVectorMachine_**
 Support vector machines (SVMs) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
+The objective of the SVM is to find the best separating hyperplane in vector space which is also referred to as the decision boundary.

+  * `breast-cancer-wisconsin.data` - Data used in the example.
   * `howItWorksSupportVectorMachine.py` - The algorithm coded from scratch.
   * `regularSupportVectorMachine.py` - The algorithm coded with Scikit-learn (python library for machine learning).